 If you're a Zendesk Suite customer, you'll need to activate Answer Bot on your account.
 If you're using Support + Guide, you need to sign up for the 30-day trial to start using Answer Bot If you’ve already done this, skip ahead to Step 2.

-To sign up for an Answer Bot trial
+To activate Answer Bot

 - Click the Activate Answer Bot button (Zendesk Suite users) or Try Answer Bot for 30 days to activate your 30-day unlimited trial (Support + Guide users).

-Step 2: Evaluate your current Help Center content
+Step 2: Evaluate your current help center content

-Take a look at the content offered in your Help Center.
+Take a look at the content offered in your help center.
 You can optimize your articles for Answer Bot with some small changes.

 In particular, look at the following article elements: